lokendarjangid/gemini-chat/CONTRIBUTING.md

 3. Make changes and commit them with clear messages.
 4. Push changes to your fork.
 5. Open a pull request from your fork to the main repository.

-### Testing

-- Run the existing test suite to ensure changes don't introduce new bugs.
-- Add new tests if necessary.

 ### Documentation